I Not Stupid Too: Reception

 With earnings of over S$1.41 million in the first six days, this film set a record for the biggest opening for a Singaporean film.
 The film rose to the top of the local box office, beating Jet Li's Fearless.
 In total, this film grossed over S$4 million, becoming Singapore's second-highest-grossing film after Money No Enough.
 The film was then released in Malaysia, where it made RM1.1 million, and Hong Kong, taking in HK$3.1 million.
-Following the success of the prequel and this film, Neo announced plans to make more sequels, as well as a remake set in China.
+Following the success of the original and this film, Neo announced plans to make more sequels, as well as a remake set in China.

 This film was well received when it was showcased at the Cannes Film Festival.
 It was also one of six Singaporean films screened at the Singapore Season film festival in China.
 At the 2006 Moscow International Film Festival for Children and Youth, this film captured the Children's Jury Award.
 The film was also nominated for Best Asian Film at the Hong Kong Film Awards, but lost to Riding Alone for Thousands of Miles.

 Critics praised this film for its touching portrayal of the problems faced by Singaporean teenagers.
 According to a review in the South China Morning Post, the film "presents a candid portrait of Singaporean society at odds with its stereotypically squeaky clean image".
 Nie Peng of Shenzhen Daily felt the film "captured the emotional depth and effectively conveyed the underlying theme of generation gaps", while movieXclusive.com reviewer Jolene Tan called it "a good local movie that will have [viewers] laughing in stitches and crying at certain points".
 However, this film was also panned for being overly preachy: a reviewer for The Hindu said that the film "feels like a public service program written by Singapore's social welfare department".
 Geoffrey Eu, a reviewer for The Business Times, commented that it "takes the line that the viewer needs to be clubbed into submission rather than persuaded via a more subtle line of reasoning".

 Sequel and remake

-A serialised version of the film titled the same I Not Stupid Too was aired on Mediacorp Channel 8 and was released on 23 September 2006 and ended its run on 16 December 2006.
+A serialised version of the film titled the same way as I Not Stupid Too was aired on Mediacorp Channel 8 and was released on 23 September 2006 and ended its run on 16 December 2006.
 It consisted of 13 episodes with new characters introduced in the TV series.
 The TV series continues from the events in this film, with a time lapse in between.

 A Malay language remake titled Aku Tak Bodoh (the translation of the title of the first film) was made as a Malaysian co-production with Grand Brilliance.
 The film stars Jalaluddin Hassan and Adibah Noor among others, and was released on 2 December 2010 in Malaysian cinemas.

 A sequel, I Not Stupid 3, began production in June 2023 and was released on 6 June 2024 during the school holidays in Singapore.